Ralph Fabri: Authored works

 Fabri is responsible for books like: "Learn to Draw (1945), Oil Painting: How-to-Do-It!
 (1953), A Guide to Polymer Painting (1966), Sculpture in Paper (1966), Color: A Complete Guide for Artists (1967), Complete Guide to Flower Painting (1968), The First Hundred Years: History of the American Watercolor Society (1969), Painting Outdoors (1969), Painting Cityscapes (1970), and Artist's Guide to Composition (1971)" as provided by the Smithsonian.

 Exhibitions

 An exhibit in his honor was held at the Charles Marvin Fairchild Memorial Gallery from December 1, 2000, to May 1, 2001.
 He also had some etching pieces inspired by music in the Binet Gallery in 1947.

 Places like the Child's Gallery have also displayed his work.
-Mutual Art still auctions his works and as of March 2024, they still house over 40 of his works including Americana 1948 an etching and Catedral View at Night in oil (no exact date).
+Mutual Art still auctions his works and as of March 2024, they still house over 40 of his works including Americana 1948 an etching and Cathedral View at Night in oil (no exact date).

 Honors and awards

 Fabri was part of local art organizations referred to as the California Society of Etchers, the Society of American Graphic Artists, and contributed time to Boston and Washington in various printmaker organizations.

-His piece To Be or Not To Be won in1943 John Taylor Arms prize for Society of American Etchers.
+His piece To Be or Not To Be won the John Taylor Arms Prize from Society of American Etchers in 1943.